astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 Astronomer supports both Alpine Linux and Debian-based images.
 Alpine is a widely-used lightweight distribution of Linux that keeps our default images slim and performant.
 For users leveraging Machine Learning Python Libraries or more complex dependencies, we strongly recommend Debian.

-For our platform's full collection of Docker Images, reference [Astronomer on Docker Hub](https://hub.docker.com/r/astronomerinc/ap-airflow/tags).
+For our platform's full collection of Docker Images, reference [Astronomer on Quay.io](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

 > **Note:** AC 1.10.12 will be the _last_ version to support an Alpine-based image.
 In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.13.
 A guide for how to migrate from Alpine to Debian coming soon.